nickgalis/web_server/README.md

 Team Members: Nick Galis, Moryan Tchoumi, Anamu Uenishi.

 The code attached is our final webserver project.
 We have implemented all basic test cases, as well as caching.
 We did not add support for multithreading.
-To compile everything, in the terminal run "make" and then "./webserv \<port\>".
+To compile everything, in the terminal run "make" and then "./webserv \<port>".
 To add support for caching, add "-c" as a command option.
-After running, in any browser, type http://localhost:\<port\> to submit requests.
-To run the my-histogram program, do the following: http://localhost:<\port\>/my-histogram?directory=\<name-of-directory\> to run the program on your directory of choice.
+After running, in any browser, type "http://localhost:\<port>" to submit requests.
+To run the my-histogram program, enter the following into a web browser: "http://localhost:<\port\>/my-histogram?directory=\<name-of-directory>" to run the program on your directory of choice.

 The cache replacement implemented is a FIFO replacement.